Friday, October 25, 2013

 Facts

-In a rare interview, Brian said: "I wanted to keep the Toymaker very vague, I didn't want to explain exactly who he was.
+In an interview, Brian said: "I wanted to keep the Toymaker very vague, I didn't want to explain exactly who he was.
 At the time, I had grand visions of his becoming like the Daleks, coming back again and again, and then of course something very like that happened a few years later with the Master."

-Donald Tosh (writer, scripts) Mar 16 1935 to Dec 3 2019 Click here for Donald Tosh's entry on The Time Meddler
+Donald Tosh (writer, scripts) March 16th 1935 to December 3rd 2019 Click here for Donald Tosh's entry on The Time Meddler

-Bill Sellars (director) Born Jun 5 1925 to Dec 19 2018
+Bill Sellars (director) Born June 5th 1925 to December 19th 2018

 Career highlights

 Bill's other directing credits include Compact (1965), 199 Park Lane (1965), United!
-(1965-66), The Devil and All His Mischief (1966), and he went on to produce series such as The Newcomers (1967-69), The Doctors (1970-71), Owen MD (1971-73), The Terracotta Horse (1973), The Brothers (1976), Flesh and Blood (1980-82), the ill-fated soap Triangle (1981-83, which he created), All Creatures Great and Small (1978-90 - for which he was nominated for a BAFTA and an Emmy) and One By One (1984-87).
+(1965-66), The Devil and All His Mischief (1966) and The Newcomers (1966-67).
+He moved into production, overseeing 272 episodes of The Newcomers (1967-79), 132 episodes of The Doctors (1970-71), 61 episodes of Owen M.D (1971-73), The Terracotta Horse (1973), The Chinese Puzzle (1974), The Doll (1975), Circus (1975), 29 episodes of The Brothers (1976), The Little World of Don Camillo (1981), 20 episodes of Flesh and Blood (1980-82), 78 episodes of soap Triangle (which he also created, 1981-83), 32 episodes of One By One (1984-87) and 88 episodes of All Creatures Great and Small (1978-90).
 He also appeared on screen as a ministerial PA in A for Andromeda (1961, on which he was also production assistant) and a soldier in The Andromeda Breakthrough (1962).

 Facts